 - Does the loaf seem to be browning too quickly?
 Tent the pan loosely with a sheet of foil.

-- Bake quick breads in the center of the oven or on the middle rack.
+- Bake quick bread in the center of the oven or on the middle rack.

 - Always allow the bread to cool completely on a rack before cutting or wrapping it.